Project Management Course: The Complete Guide

 - Collect requirements, define the scope and manage change.

-- Develop a realistic schedule which meets the stakeholders’ constraints.
+- Develop a realistic schedule that meets the stakeholders’ constraints.

 - Develop project cost estimates and control project budgets.